strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 git push heroku HEAD:main
 ```

 The deployment may take a few minutes.
-At the end, logs will display the url of the project (e.g. `https://mighty-taiga-80884.herokuapp.com`).
+At the end, logs will display the URL of the project (e.g. `https://mighty-taiga-80884.herokuapp.com`).
 The project can also be opened from the command line:

 ```bash
 # path: ./my-project/`
 heroku open
 ```

-The Strapi Welcome page indicates that the project is correctly set-up, configured and deployed on Heroku.
+The Strapi Welcome page indicates that the project is correctly set up, configured, and deployed on Heroku.
 Next, set up an `admin user` as the production database is brand-new and empty.
 Add `/admin` to the end of the website address to access the signup page.

 ## Project updates

-Modifications that require writing to model creation or other json files, such as creating or changing content-types, require making those changes on the local development environment and then pushing the changes to Heroku.
+Modifications that require writing to model creation or other JSON files, such as creating or changing content types, require making those changes on the local development environment and then pushing the changes to Heroku.
 See the documentation [FAQ for PaaS](/developer-docs/getting-started/troublshooting.md#why-are-my-application-s-database-and-uploads-resetting-on-paas) and the [FAQ for content-types in production](/developer-docs/getting-started/troublshooting.md#why-can-t-i-create-or-update-content-types-in-production-staging) for more information.

 Further development can benefit from [version control](https://devcenter.heroku.com/articles/github-integration), or continue  using `git push heroku HEAD:main` to commit and push changes to Heroku directly.